 ProfessionalsLynn B. Bayard

 A partner in the Litigation Department, Lynn B. Bayard has a diverse practice in the media, sports and entertainment industries.
 Lynn has represented major sports leagues in some of their most significant matters.
 She has also represented songwriters, television networks, and motion picture studios, among others, in copyright and trademark matters, and music publishers in royalty rate proceedings and other copyright matters.
-Lynn has been recognized by The Legal 500 in Intellectual Property: Copyright, Media & Entertainment: Litigation as well as Sports.
+Lynn has been recognized as a “Leading Lawyer” by The Legal 500 in Sport and recommended in various practice areas, including Intellectual Property: Copyright, Media & Entertainment: Litigation as well as Sports.

 Lynn’s representations include: